Can ChatGPT Build a Gambit Repertoire? A Complete Guide

 Best Workflow for Gambit Prep:

-Test in online games (Lichess Arena, Chess.com Titled Tuesday).
+Test on online-platforms (Lichess Arena, Chess. com Titled Tuesday).

 Example:

-Prompt: “Show me a sharp line in the King’s Gambit Accepted.”
+- Prompt: “Give me the best theoretical line in King’s Gambit Accepted.”

 Will AI Kill Gambits?

-Engines have refuted some gambits (e.g., the Elephant Gambit).
+Some gambits engines have refuted (such as the Elephant Gambit).

 How ChatGPT Could Improve

-Integrated chess analysis (like Bing’s AI + Stockfish).
+Built-in chess analysis engine (similar to Bing’s AI + Stockfish).

-Conclusion: Yes, ChatGPT Can Help—But Verify with Engines
+Conclusion: Yes, ChatGPT Can Aid — But Cross-Check with Engines

 ✅ Good for: